mohitpokharna/mohitpokharna.hithub.io/_posts/2018-06-30-12-hours-in-stockholm.md

 ---
 layout: post
-title: "Markup: Syntax Highlighting"
+title: "12 hours in Stockholm"
-excerpt: "Post displaying the various ways of highlighting code in Markdown."
+excerpt: ""
 tags:
-  - code
+  - stockholm
-  - syntax highlighting
+  -
 ---

 Syntax highlighting is a feature that displays source code, in different colors and fonts according to the category of terms.
 This feature facilitates writing in a structured language such as a programming language or a markup language as both structures and syntax errors are visually distinct.
 Highlighting does not affect the meaning of the text itself; it is intended only for human readers.[^1]